ROS-Force/NavCAM-Contest/README.md

 - **CUDA - v10.0**
 - **cuDNN - v7.6.5**

 As of this moment (04/2021) Caffe framework only suport cuDNN <= v7.6.5.
 So it is **NOT** advised to install the latest CUDA and cuDNN version.
-Please follow [this](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) tutorial to install CUDA.

 ## Install this package